Symptoms of coronavirus (COVID-19)

 Step 1: alert

 You will be alerted by the PHA if you have been in close contact with someone who has tested positive for coronavirus.
-The alert will come by a phone call from the PHA, the number may come up as ‘withheld’.
+For most people, the alert will come by a text as part of the new contact tracing text service.

 Step 2: isolate